LouiseSjodsholm/F1Quiz/README.md

 - View leaderboards for each event and cumulative scores across all events.

 ### Participant Functions
-- Register an account an log in.
+- Register an account and log in.
 - Answer questions for active events.
 - View scores in the Event Leaderboard and Total Leaderboard section.